 When was the last time you had an unanswered prayer?
 Maybe it was a very big request, like healing from a serious illness, relief from financial hardship or the restoration of a failed relationship.
-Did you wonder, “was my prayer not answered positively because of I lack faith?”
+Did you wonder about, “was my prayer not answered positively because I lack faith?”

 Or stated another way, “Is sorrow due to a lack of faith?”

 That was a question posed to John Piper from a listener to his podcast Ask Pastor John.

 The question was based on the biblical story of Jesus healing a demon-possessed boy that shows up in several places in the New Testament.
 Here is the passage from Matthew 17:14-20:

 14 When they came to the crowd, a man came up to Jesus, falling on his knees before Him and saying, 15 “Lord, have mercy on my son, for he is a lunatic and is very ill; for he often falls into the fire and often into the water.
 16 I brought him to Your disciples, and they could not cure him.”
 17 And Jesus answered and said, “You unbelieving and perverted generation, how long shall I be with you?
 How long shall I put up with you?
 Bring him here to Me.”
 18 And Jesus rebuked him, and the demon came out of him, and the boy was cured at once.